Exponential decay of random correlations for random Anosov systems mixing on fibers: Preliminary Lemmas and Propositions

 \subsection{Absolute continuity of the stable and unstable foliations on each fiber}

-The absolute continuity of $\{ W^\tau_\epsilon(x,\omega)\}$ for fixed $\omega$ and $\tau=s,u$ is stated in \cite{PDQM} for general random dynamical systems without proof.
+The absolute continuity of $\{ W^\tau_\epsilon(x,\omega)\}$ for fixed $\omega$ and $\tau=s,u$ was stated in \cite{PDQM} for general random dynamical systems without proof.
 In this subsection, we give a proof in our settings.
-Our proof follows the idea given in \cite{Young1995}.
+Besides, we give a specific formula for the Jacobian of holonomy maps.